Crigerprogrammer/Pay_To_Vote/README.md

 ## Frontend

 I decided to use Bootstrap with containers and some structure in the HTML, but I made my own css rules to demostrate my skills in CSS too.

+## Contract
+The link for the contract in the eth scan its : https://ropsten.etherscan.io/address/0xb38B6F0F7b77Df0fa718776eba940d524eABAD0d
+It's says that is one contract with the same amount of bytes but that was my first deployed smart contract, sorry for that I didn't know it that I deployed in testnet before